Forklift Trucks - Professional Operator

-In general, forklift trucks should be operated only by experienced workers who are trained, certified or licensed as professional operators.
-Some jurisdictions specify that only a "competent" person may operate powered lift trucks and others may specify a minimum operator age (eg. 18 years or older).
+Forklift trucks should be operated only by experienced workers who are trained, certified or licensed to perform this task.
+Some jurisdictions specify that only a "competent" or "authorized" person may operate powered lift trucks and others may specify a minimum operator age (e.g., 18 years or older).
 Consult your local occupational health and safety authorities for more information.
 A list of Canadian government departments responsible for health and safety can be found here.

 - Know the recommended load limit of the forklift and never exceed it.